minimaxa1/Encrypt/README.md

 **Note:** These are purely **simulations** for visual demonstration and educational purposes.
 They do not perform any real encryption, network scanning, or hacking activities.

-they were created for a graphical comic story whcih you can read for free and test out here: https://new.express.adobe.com/webpage/YaTMGDsZ6EWiS
+They were created for a graphical comic story- FUGITIVE DAWN Hong Kong Slum Patrol which you can read for free and test out here: https://new.express.adobe.com/webpage/YaTMGDsZ6EWiS

 ## Applications